waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Current Investigation: Unrevived Fossil
 - **Objective:** Obtain an unrevived fossil to give to the Rocket Grunt on Mt.
 Moon B2F.
 - **Current Location:** Mt.
-Moon B2F.
+Moon 1F.
-- **Hypothesis:** An unrevived fossil can be obtained from a Super Nerd in Mt.
+- **Hypothesis:** An unrevived fossil can be obtained from an NPC or item ball in Mt.
 Moon.
 - **Test Results:**
     - **Super Nerd at (13, 9) on B2F:** FAILED.
 This NPC only provided information about the Cinnabar Lab after being defeated.
 He did not provide a fossil.
+    - **Eastern section of 1F:** FAILED.
+Explored fully, found no fossils or relevant NPCs.
+    - **Hiker at (6, 7) on 1F:** FAILED.
+The Hiker still blocks the path with the dialogue "Kids like you shouldn't be here!".
+This path is not currently accessible.
-- **Next Step:** Systematically explore all remaining reachable areas of Mt.
-Moon (1F, B1F, B2F) to find another Super Nerd or an item ball containing a fossil.
+- **Next Step:** Systematically explore Mt.
+Moon B1F.

 # VII.
 Puzzle: Old Amber Retrieval (ARCHIVED - COMPLETED)
 - **Objective:** Retrieve the Old Amber from the Pewter Museum of Science.